TimJDFletcher/docker-scripts/README.md

 These are some helpful docker scripts for working with Dockerfiles and building them.

-There is a makefile (`docker-makefile`) included here now that does the same job as these scripts, copy it you docker repo and then run make in the repo.
+There is a makefile (`docker-makefile`) included here now that does the same job as these scripts, copy it you docker repo with the filename `Makefile` and then run make in your repo.

-You make need to tweak the container name and the test parms for your docker container
+You may need to tweak the container name and the test parms for your docker container.

 There are 3 scripts: